Snaacky/thewiki/docs/guides/htpc.md

 ### GPU

-Generally, a dedicated graphics card (dGPU) will almost always be better than the integrated option (iGPU). *However, you may want to consider whether your home-theater setup will necessitate one if you're on a tighter budget:*
+Generally, a dedicated graphics card (GPU) will almost always be better than the integrated option (iGPU). *However, you may want to consider whether your home-theater setup will necessitate one if you're on a tighter budget:*

 +++ Dedicated

-A dGPU is a dedicated piece of hardware which will be used to handle video decoding.
+A GPU is a dedicated piece of hardware which will be used to handle video decoding.
 Cards in this category are usually from AMD or NVIDIA.

-You may want to consider a dGPU if:
+You may want to consider a GPU if:

 - You plan to use shaders
 - You want to use filters like [debanding](/tutorials/mpv/#debanding)